-I think I got all the activities offered in or around Dubrovnik, but if I forgot anything, please let me know!
+I think I got all the activities you can find in or around Dubrovnik, but if I forgot anything, please let me know!
 I hope to visit Dubrovnik again very soon and see everything I missed during the first trip!

 Where To Eat

 Dubrovnik is famous for its fresh seafood!
 There’s no real local Croatian cuisine but neighboring regions and cultures influence the cuisine.
-The food is fresh and excellent and decently priced, and you can find very good food at very cheap prices.
+The food is fresh, excellent, and cheap.
 My recommendation would be to order some type of seafood since it was probably caught that morning.

-Konobo Lanterna is one of the best restaurants in Dubrovnik, although it’s somewhere in the maze of alleys of the old town so it can be pretty hard to find or describe where it is.
-If you’re lucky enough to find this place, there are daily specials for incredibly cheap prices (for example, I ordered grilled chicken, salad, and chips for 55 kn ($8.50)).
-There is indoor and outdoor seating, and sometimes a friendly cat looking for a handout.
+Konobo Lanterna is one of the best restaurants in Dubrovnik!
+It’s somewhere in the maze of alleys of the old town so it can be pretty hard to find or describe where it is.
+If you’re lucky enough to find this place, there are daily specials for incredibly cheap prices.
+For example, I ordered grilled chicken, salad, and chips for 55 kn ($8.50).
+You can sit indoors or outdoors, and sometimes you’ll meet a friendly cat looking for a handout.

-Kamenice is in the main square of the old town, which you can spot from its blue and white striped chairs.
+Kamenice is in the main square of the old town.
+You can spot it from its blue and white striped chairs.
 They have a small menu of mostly seafood; locals recommended this place for its black risotto.
 I had the shrimp risotto, which was a big plate, and it was fantastic!
 Not bad at 76 kn ($11.50).
 It’s a little easier to find than Konobo Lanterna and if we had time, we would have gone here for a second meal.

-Even though it’s not in the old town, Komarda is very hard to find because it’s disguised behind a row of shops just before the city walls outside of Ploče Gate, but if you can find it, definitely go here!
+Even though it’s not in the old town, Komarda is very hard to find because it’s disguised behind a row of shops just before the city walls outside of Ploče Gate.
+If you can find it, definitely go here!
 It has a romantic atmosphere and beautiful view of the old harbor from the seaside tables.
-The prices here are a little higher than the other two, the seafood risotto was one of the cheapest dishes at 79 kn ($12), but you’re paying for the view and atmosphere.
+The prices here are a little higher than the other two.
+The seafood risotto was one of the cheapest dishes at 79 kn ($12), but you’re paying for the view and atmosphere.
 It’s a really wonderful little spot and I recommend going in search of it!

 Poklisar is on the dock of the old harbor.
 We avoided this restaurant for so long because we thought it would be touristy and overpriced but we ended up here for a drink on our last night to enjoy the beautiful piano player.
-We had already eaten but took a look at the menu anyway and it was pretty reasonably priced!
+Even though we had already eaten, we took a look at the menu anyway.
+It was pretty reasonably priced!
 We only ordered a liter of wine for 90 kn ($13.70) and sat on the dock for over an hour.
 It’s very romantic and picturesque!
 If we had another night for dinner, that would have been the spot.

 Dubrovnik is a small town and walking everywhere is easy.
 From the picturesque area of houses south of the old town, you can walk to the beach in about 20 minutes and the old town in about 25 minutes.
 There is also a bus that will take you to the old town in about 3-4 minutes.
 From Lapad (the peninsula above the old town), you will need to take a bus, car, or scooter to get to the old town.

-If you rent a car or scooter, scout around and negotiate for the lowest price: they are in competition and not always the same price.
-The cheapest we found was 38€ per day for a car and 25€ per day for a scooter (insurance included).
+If you rent a car or scooter, scout around and negotiate for the lowest price.
+The companies are all in competition and scooters aren’t always the same price.
+The cheapest we found was 38€ per day for a car and 25€ per day for a scooter (including insurance).
 If you want to drive far, like to Trsteno Arboretum or Bosnia-Herzegovina, I recommend renting a car.
-If you just want to get quickly around Dubrovnik or Lapad, a scooter is your best bet since parking in the town south of old town and traffic north into Lapad can both be a big problem.
-Remember that because Dubrovnik is built up the side of a mountain, you will be walking up many steps to get to an apartment or hotel if it’s not right on the beach and if you tire easily or aren’t in good health a scooter can be much more helpful.
+If you just want to get quickly around Dubrovnik or Lapad, a scooter is your best bet since parking and traffic can cause problems.
+Remember that Dubrovnik is built up the side of a mountain.
+If your hotel or apartment isn’t right on the beach, you will be walking up many steps to get back.
+If you tire easily or aren’t in good health a scooter can be much more helpful.

 Where To Stay

-*For $30 off an Airbnb booking, feel free to use my link: www.airbnb.com/c/aacree
+*For $40 off an Airbnb booking, feel free to use my link: Airbnb

 The area south of old town is one of the richer areas of Dubrovnik with big houses and amazing views.
-Since the houses are built up the mountain, it’s like stadium seating for houses and almost every house has a picturesque view of the island Lokrum and some even have a view of old town Dubrovnik from above.
-The only downside here is that you will be climbing a lot of stairs to get up to the apartment or hotel, although there are buses that will take you part of the way.
-I stayed in this area and I would recommend this area because the incredible views that you wake up to just can’t get old.
+Since the houses are built up the mountain, it’s like stadium seating for houses.
+Almost every house has a picturesque view of the island Lokrum and some even have a view of old town Dubrovnik from above.
+The only downside here is that you will be climbing a lot of stairs to get up to the apartment or hotel.
+There are buses however that will take you part of the way.
+I stayed in this area and would recommend it because the incredible views that you wake up to never get old.

 Lapad is the peninsula north of old town.
 You can find most of the cheapest, and most expensive, hotels here.
-It’s a little far from old town and out of the way from the bustling area of the city, but things are more spread out, less claustrophobic, and there’s less traffic out there.
+It’s a little far from old town and out of the way from the bustling area of the city, but it’s more spread out, less claustrophobic, and you’ll find less traffic out there.
 Most of the beaches here belong to hotels so if you’re not staying in that particular hotel, you have to pay to use their beach facilities.
 There’s another port area in Lapad so lots of cruises pull in here.
-We took a scooter ride out to Lapad just to see this side of Dubrovnik and it felt like a different world.
-Before we booked an airbnb in the south part of Dubrovnik, I had booked a hotel on Lapad and I’m glad I changed our itinerary to stay in the south!
+We took a scooter ride to Lapad to see this side of Dubrovnik and it felt like a different world.
+Before we booked an Airbnb in the south part of Dubrovnik, I had booked a hotel on Lapad.
+I’m glad I changed our itinerary to stay in the south!

 The Elaphiti Islands have a few hotels on them, mostly on Lopud.
 The islands are all beautiful but very small with not much going on.
-If you’re looking for a very quiet, private, do-nothing vacation, these might be a good bet, but the ferries don’t run all night so if you’re looking for a late dinner or nightlife, it might not be a good choice.
+If you’re looking for a very quiet, private, do-nothing vacation, these might be a good bet.
+However, the ferries don’t run all night so if you’re looking for a late dinner or nightlife, it might not be a good choice.
 There are boat taxis that can take you back and forth to old town.
-If you want to visit the islands without staying on them, you can do a day trip out there, or even stay for one night.
+If you want to visit the islands without staying on them, try a day trip out there.